wez/wezterm/README.md

 * Build in release mode: `cargo build --release`
 * Run it via either `cargo run --release` or `target/release/wezterm`

-You will need a collection of support libraries; important to note is that your `harfbuzz` library must have support for `hb_ft_font_create_referenced`;
+You will need a collection of support libraries; the example below shows which deps are needed for ubuntu systems:
-older linux distributions don't have this!

 ```
 $ sudo apt-get install -y libxcb-icccm4-dev libxcb-ewmh-dev \